awsdocs/amazon-route53-docs/doc_source/domain-configure-dnssec.md

 ## Deleting public keys for a domain<a name="domain-configure-dnssec-deleting-keys"></a>

 When you're rotating keys or you're disabling DNSSEC for the domain, delete public keys using the following procedure before you disable DNSSEC with your DNS service provider\.
-We recommend that you wait for up to three days to delete public keys after you rotate keys or disable DNSSEC with your DNS service provider\.
 Note the following:
 + If you're rotating public keys, we recommend that you wait for up to three days after you add the new public keys to delete the old public keys\.
 + If you're disabling DNSSEC, delete public keys for the domain first\.
 We recommend that you wait for up to three days before you disable DNSSEC with the DNS service for the domain\.